 In the late ’80s and ’90s, the term Third Culture Kids (or TCK) came into mainstream use.
 Much has been written about Third Culture Kids who have been defined as: “Children who spend their formative years in places that are not their parents’ homeland.” – Ruth Hill Useem.

 The term TCKs seems to have a more lost and melancholic ring of not belonging.
 Some literature would describe these children as confused, having a debilitative condition, and confronted by cultural walls and pitfalls.
-Children who are not able to completely relate to their parent’s culture but are considered different from the culture they are growing up in, can leave them in an odd state of limbo (enough to put my newly-sharpened impending motherhood signals on high alert!).
+Children who are not able to completely relate to their parent’s culture but are considered different from the culture they are growing up in can leave them in an odd state of limbo (enough to put my newly-sharpened impending motherhood signals on high alert!).

 In the 2000s, research introduced the idea of biculturalism or multiculturalism, which involves combining and synthesising aspects of two or more cultures into a unique blend.
-Something that we see naturally happen with many families living in Hong Kong, where it’s widely accepted.
+Something that we see happen naturally with many families living in Hong Kong, where it’s widely accepted.
 Plus, globalisation and the internet have also changed how multicultural families and their kids live today.

-But despite the acceptance, parents of multicultural kids, like myself, are faced with a great challenge – how am I going to make sure that my kids not only learn about their varied heritage but would also grow to love and be proud of it?
+But despite the acceptance, parents of multicultural kids, like myself, are faced with a great challenge: how am I going to make sure that my kids not only learn about their varied heritage but would also grow to love and be proud of it?
 What I have found is that though it takes a bit of work, it’s not as hard as it sounds.

-The 5 Cs of Cultural Learning
+The 5 Cs Of Cultural Learning

 First, multicultural kids need to learn more about their heritage cultures.
 Here are five key ways to do that: